hacdias/hacdias.com/content/posts/2024/09/02/recently/index.md

 ---
-title: "Recently in August '24"
+title: Recently in August '24
 date: 2024-09-02T17:54:00+02:00
-coverImage: cdn:/2024-08-ejv-beatrix
 categories:
   - articles
+coverImage: cdn:/2024-08-ejv-beatrix
 tags:
   - now
 ---

 Uff, I wanted to write this before the end of August, but I'm still on time.
 August is over and it's starting to feel a bit like autumn to me.
 Quite excited, as it will become a bit colder, hopefully, and it's also one of my favorite seasons.
 Very colorful!
 But now, let's recap August!